emilyjspencer/Notes/OOP/OOP.md

 **Abstraction allows us to design code that is more readable.**

-# Polymorphism - one name - many meanings
+# Polymorphism  - the ability for different types of data/different objects to respond to/make use of a common interface (set of methods/method)

+Allows developers to use pre-written code for new pruposes

 The same method can be used for multiple different objects - the same message can be send to different objects to get different results.